 ZoogVPN also offers a 7-day money-back guarantee.

-That means you can try out the free plan before paying for service, and still get a full week to decide if it’s right for you.
+That means you can try out the free plan before paying for the service and still get a full week to decide if it’s right for you.

 They also have tons of different payment methods, like PayPal, Visa, and MasterCard.